October is often a busy month, as temperatures start to dip many of us start preparing our gardens for the winter weather ahead.

 After the borders are neat and tidy try spreading a thick layer of either compost or bark chips across the area.
 Don’t worry about digging in as the worms will do the hard work for you.

 Westland Bed & Border Chipped Bark to provide an ideal decorative mulch.
-It conserves water and provides thermal insulation for plant roots, or if you have a few additions to your garden, try our Gro-Sure Rose, Tree & Shrub Compost to get your new plants off to the best possible start.
+It conserves water and provides thermal insulation for plant roots, or if you have a few additions to your garden, try our Tree & Shrub Planting & Potting Mix to get your new plants off to the best possible start.

 Making a leaf mold bin